SunghunP/game-shack/README.md

 	description:    { type: String, required: true },
 	img: 		{ type: String },
 	price: 		{ type: number, required: true },
-	tags: 		{ type: String } // will have to splice the array to create multiple tags.
+	tags: 		{ type: String } // will have to splice the string to create an array of multiple tags for use later on.
 	quantity: 	{ type: number, required: true }
 });
 ```